 Carers Rights Day takes place every year in November.
 The aim of Carers Rights Day is to make sure Carers know their rights, increase their take up of benefits, signpost Carers to financial and practical support, and raise awareness of their needs.

-In Ceredigion, an event designed to give Carers advice and support took place on 16th November 2016 in Aberaeron in advance of the National Carers Rights Day, which took place on 25th November 2016.
+In Ceredigion, an event designed to give Carers advice and support took place on 30th November 2018 in Old Colege, Aberystwyth on National Carers Rights Day.

-The day was a success with many people gaining access to information regarding the support available in the area.
+The day was a success; over 100 people had information regarding the support available to them in the county.